pluure/printf/README.md

 13. Print is the sharpest and the strongest weapon of our party.

-14. The flood of print has turned reading into a process of gulping rather than savoring
+14. The flood of print has turned reading into a process of gulping rather than savoring.

 15. . * All the above options work well together.